 - On the last day of the week, volunteers will be taking their flights from Tamale.

 Living and Other Arrangements

 VolunteerMatch Ghana strives to provide best of the living and other arrangements to its volunteers.
 Like we keep saying, just pack your bags and arrive at your placement destination.
 From your airport pickup, stay, meals, weekend tours and other nitty gritties, VolunteerMatch Ghana manages everything for you.

 You will be met by our representative at Kotoka International Airport in Accra from where you are transferred to your project location.
 Volunteers will stay overnight in Accra at VolunteerMatch Ghana homestay.

 Volunteers will be staying with VolunteerMatch Ghana homestay.
 Accommodation is either provided in an individual or shared room along with other volunteers.
 By staying with a VolunteerMatch Ghana homestay you will experience the local Ghanaian culture, language customs and traditions.

 A half day orientation will be provided by your local coordinator.
 Areas like culture, safety, locations, transportation are covered in the Orientation.
 After your orientation is over, you will be introduced to your project.

-Volunteers are provided with 2 meals (breakfast and dinner) at VolunteerMatch Ghana homestay.
+Volunteers are provided with 3 meals (breakfast, lunch and dinner) at VolunteerMatch Ghana homestay.
 Ghanaian cuisine consists primarily of starches, soups, beans, meat and fish.
 The Starches consist mainly of rice and doughy balls made from mashed cassava, plantain or yams.